Paul-Philip/devops-tutorial/README.md

 }
 ```

+Commit and push your changes and try and run the our build on Jenkins again.
 If successful you should be able to visit your local sonarqube host and see that a new project is showing with some possible issues.

 Navigate to the bug clicking on `the project name -> the number of bugs -> the clickable red dscription of the bug`.